Rococo (ca. 1715 - 1780)

 Jewellery:

+As high-quality lace was as valuable as gemstones, it was also used as jewellery, worn as a choker around the neck.
+Pearl-necklaces and pearls earrings were in vogue, just as well as diamond jewellery in form of collars, earrings and bracelets (a set of two identical ones for each wrist).
 All in all, only a minimum of gemstone/diamond jewellery was worn around the neck – generally, the lace quill is adornment enough (with perhaps a small pearl-necklace).
 It was very popular to wear miniatures (portraits or the profile as relief) on necklaces and ribbons around the neck, on a pearl or ribbon bracelet (looks like a watch) and as a brooch attached to the bodice.
 Likewise, cameos were fashionable.

 Patterns: